Oil exploration in Puntland: 2005 Puntland-Range Resources Agreement

-Puntland Product Sharing Agreement
+Product Sharing Agreement

-In January 2007, the Puntland administration, which was then led by President Mohamud Muse Hersi, signed the Puntland Product Sharing Agreement (PSA) with Range Resources Limited and the Canmex Minerals subsidiary Canmex Holdings (Bermuda) II Limited.
+In January 2007, the Puntland administration, which was then led by President Mohamud Muse Hersi, signed a Product Sharing Agreement (PSA) with Range Resources Limited and the Canmex Minerals subsidiary Canmex Holdings (Bermuda) II Limited.

 Under the terms of the both royalty-based and profit sharing agreement, Canmex would commit to two three-year periods of comprehensive oil exploration in the Nugaal and Dharoor Valley blocks.
 A 20-year period of exploitation would come into effect in the event of commercial oil yields, with an option to extend the duration an additional 5 years.
 Gross income would be allocated toward royalty payments, production costs and net profits.
 The royalty payments for produced crude oil would be deducted first and would be periodically issued to the Puntland government by the oil firms according to the table below.